lyndon025/playtested/src/content/article/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-26-a-full-on-retro-point-and-click-adventure-beyond-the-edge-of-owlsgard-review
+title: A full-on retro point and click adventure | Beyond The Edge Of Owlsgard - Review
+game: Beyond The Edge Of Owlsgard
 description: Beyond The Edge Of Owlsgard is an old-school point and click adventure game reminiscent of the classic animated movies of the 90s as well as classic video games like The Secret of Monkey Island, Sam and Max, and Kings Quest.
 featured: false
-pubDate: 2022-12-26
-tags:
-- adventure
-- beyond-the-edge-of-owlsgard
-- indie
-- linux
-- pc
-- taptap
-thumb: /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-0.avif
-title: A full-on retro point and click adventure | Beyond The Edge Of Owlsgard - Review
-game: Beyond The Edge Of Owlsgard
 gallery:
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-0.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-1.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-2.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-3.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-4.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-5.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-6.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-7.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-8.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-9.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-10.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-11.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-12.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-13.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-14.avif
   - /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-15.avif
+pubDate: 2022-12-26
+tags:
+  - adventure
+  - beyond-the-edge-of-owlsgard
+  - indie
+  - linux
+  - pc
+  - taptap
+thumb: /images/reviews/legacy/2022-12-26-a-full-on-retro-point-and-click-adventure--beyond-the-edge-of-owlsgard---review-0.avif
 ---

 Beyond The Edge Of Owlsgard is an old-school point and click adventure game reminiscent of the classic animated movies of the 90s as well as classic video games like The Secret of Monkey Island, Sam and Max, and Kings Quest.

-**Pros:**
+## Pros

-+A lighthearted story
+## +A lighthearted story

-+Faithful to 90s point and click aesthetics
+## +Faithful to 90s point and click aesthetics

-+Modern game mode to make it more accessible
+## +Modern game mode to make it more accessible

-**Cons:**
+## Cons

 -too difficult and can be frustrating